Do you want to enforce authors to only be able to select one category per post in WordPress?

 How to Enforce One Category Per Post in WordPress

-If you’re the only person working on a WordPress blog, then it’s easy to use to enforce one category per post.
+If you’re the only person working on your WordPress blog, then you can simply limit yourself to a single category per post.

 By default, users can add multiple categories to a post simply by checking the category’s box.
 This WordPress plugin replaces the default category checkboxes with radio buttons.